 3. SaaS Metrics #3: Churn Rates

-When we talk about churn, we talk about a lot of factors that can be measured by their attribution or loss.
+When we talk about churn SaaS metrics, we talk about a lot of factors that can be measured by their attribution or loss.
 For example, you can measure loss in customers, contracts, booking, contract value, GAAP revenue, and MRR.
 This is typically expressed as a ratio or rate, but can also be described as a whole number.

-Across the board, this is one of the most popular metric discussions for SaaS companies, and it’s highly relative.
+Across the board, this is one of the most popular SaaS metrics discussions for SaaS companies, and it’s highly relative.
 No matter what you’re measuring, churn is defined by your unique company goals, and whatever is acceptable to your stakeholders.
-However, that doesn’t mean that there aren’t a few standard churn metrics to take note of.
+However, that doesn’t mean that there aren’t a few standard churn SaaS metrics to take note of.

 - Customer (or Logo) Churn: Plain and simple, this is the loss of customers.
 It’s known by a lot of other names: customer attrition, customer turnover, or customer defection, and it’s one of the most important “fitness” measures for your business.
 Here’s what it looks like: